Public Holidays vs Restricted Holidays Explained

 Understanding the difference between public holidays and restricted holidays is essential for everyone in India.
 These terms refer to specific types of holidays that can influence your work schedule, personal plans, and even how you engage with cultural events.
 Knowing how they work can help you navigate your time off effectively and participate fully in the nation’s diverse celebrations.

-Public holidays are officially mandated by the government, typically resulting in a day off for most employees, while restricted holidays are optional and depend on employer discretion, allowing employees to choose a limited number of days for personal observance.
+Public holidays are officially mandated by the government, often leading to a day off for most employees.
+Restricted holidays are optional, depending on employer discretion, allowing employees to choose a limited number of days for personal observance.

 • Helps in effective leave planning